AzdiarGazder/mtexTools/README.md

 ## UPDATE

-**Up to MTEX Version 5.8.2 (released in Nov 2022):**
-- All scripts are fully functional.

 **For MTEX Version 5.9.0 (released in Mar 2023):**
-- Bug fixes have been implemented.
+- Bugs were tested and fixes have been implemented.
 - In case of any issues, please email the author.

+**For MTEX Version 5.8.2 (released in Nov 2022):**
+- All scripts are fully functional.

 ---